Global decomposition of a Lorentzian manifold as a Generalized Robertson-Walker space: Lightlike sectional curvature and timelike hypersurfaces

-\begin{corollary} Let $M$ be a Lorentzian manifold with $n\geq 4$ and $U$ a timelike, unitary and parallel vector field.
-If $K(\Pi)\geq 0$ for all plane $\Pi\in U^\perp$, then any timelike, non compact, complete and totally umbilic hypersurface of $M$ with never zero mean curvature is a global GRW space. \end{corollary}
+Let $M$ be a complete Lorentzian manifold with $n\geq 4 $ and $U$ a parallel reference frame.
+If $K(\Pi)\geq 0$ for all plane $ \Pi\in U^\perp$, then any timelike, non compact, complete and totally umbilic hypersurface of $M$ with never zero mean curvature is globally a GRW space. \end{corollary}